launchdarkly/api-client-go/README.md

 ### Global rate limits

 Authenticated requests are subject to a global limit.
 This is the maximum number of calls that your account can make to the API per ten seconds.
 All personal access tokens on the account share this limit, so exceeding the limit with one access token will impact other tokens.
-Calls that are subject to global rate limits return the headers below:
+Calls that are subject to global rate limits may return the headers below:

 | Header name                    | Description                                                                      |
 | ------------------------------ | -------------------------------------------------------------------------------- |